richburke/search-gene-data/README.md

 Searches gene data based upon supplied criteria.

 ### How to use
-1. Choose the field you'd like to filter on, either _name_ or _chromosome_.
+1. Choose the field you'd like to filter by, either _name_ or _chromosome_.
 2. Enter a value into the input box.
 Once you enter a value with a length greater than 3 characters, you'll see the option to initiate your search.
-3. Sort on the resulting dataset by clicking the column headers.
+3. Sort the resulting dataset by clicking the column headers.
 4. If you wish, clear the search by clicking the _(X)_ and starting again.

 ### Deployment instructions